Back

 • Information Management: Two task order contracts with a combined value of $14.4 million with the U.S. Centers for Disease Control and Prevention to provide health informatics and information technology support for the Laboratory Response Network.

-• Energy Efficiency: A $12.4 million subcontract to support clean-energy and energy efficiency programs for a major public utility board in the Eastern U.S.
+• Energy Efficiency: $12.4 million subcontract to support clean-energy and energy efficiency programs for a major public utility board in the Eastern U.S.

-• International Development: A 6 million GBP contract with the U.K. government to support efforts addressing poverty in Nigeria.
+• International Development: 6 million GBP contract with the U.K. government to support efforts addressing poverty in Nigeria.

-• Information Management: A $5.9 million contract with the U.S. Department of State to provide enterprise strategy and management support for the Bureau of Consular Affairs.
+• Information Management: $5.9 million contract with the U.S. Department of State to provide enterprise strategy and management support for the Bureau of Consular Affairs.

-• Program Implementation Support: A $3.6 million contract with the U.S. Department of Defense to support the global rollout of its web-based child care portal for the military.
+• Program Implementation Support: $3.6 million contract with the U.S. Department of Defense to support the global rollout of its web-based child care portal for the military.

-• Resilience Solutions: A $2.2 million contract with the U.S. Department of Transportation to provide resilience planning for the Federal Highway Administration’s Office of Planning.
+• Resilience Solutions: $2.2 million contract with the U.S. Department of Transportation to provide resilience planning for the Federal Highway Administration’s Office of Planning.

-• Strategic Communications: A $2.1 million contract with the U.S. National Institutes of Health to provide strategic communications planning and development of state-of-the-art media products.
+• Strategic Communications: $2.1 million contract with the U.S. National Institutes of Health to provide strategic communications planning and development of state-of-the-art media products.

 Commercial Business First Quarter 2016 Highlights